-Landowners or developers/local business Savills Safestore PLC ORK18 Rep Received in 2017 Rep received in 2016 Sub Area4 Safestore relies heavily on their visibility and presence on the Old Kent Road for their client base.
+Landowners or developers/local business Savills Safestore PLC ORK18 Whilst not specifically identified, we are led to understand that the bowtie diagram can be interpreted as the inclusion of storage facilities (Use Class B8) as part of a mixed use re-development would be acceptable in principle.
+We suggest the current plan does not clearly identify the new 'pocket park' in ORK18 and therefore greater clarity is requested in terms of location, size, design etc. Rep Received in 2017 Rep received in 2016 Sub Area4 Safestore relies heavily on their visibility and presence on the Old Kent Road for their client base.
 As such, visual entrances on Old Kent Road plays a significant role in their business strategy.
 The urban diagram proposed in terms of footprint introduces a north-west south-east route through the site.
 Such a route is incompatible with Safestore's existing business.
 We propose that Tier One buildings are additionally encouraged towards the north end of Devon Street to create a landmark cluster, both at a local level along Old Kent Road and as a wider masterplan.
-Landowners or developers Quod Scotia Gas Networks OKR13 Sub Area 3 3 SGN consider the OKR AAP to be unsound because of the following reasons: Impact of listed gas holder no. 13 and contrary to S.66 of Planning and List Building Act 1990; Site allocation OKR 13 and the proposed location of a B8 warehouse on the Site of Gasholder no.12 adjacent to listed holder no.13; and Gasholder no. 10 de-designation from SPIL.
-Rep Received in 2017 Rep received in 2016 Landowners or developers DWD Planning SG Smith Properties 812 Old Kent Road AAP2 We support the inclusion of confirmation that a temporary planning permission may be granted to allow good use to be made of a vacant site prior to the commencement of a permanent scheme.
-OKR 17 AAP3 AAP8 Supports development that facilitates BLE It is considered that given the sustainable location of this area in close proximity to the new station the diagram should be amended to incorporate more Tier 2 and 3 buildings Sub Area 4 AAP9 Supports the principle of transforming existing areas of large warehouses, car parks and industrial buildings into new residential and employment neighbourhoods.
-The AAP should confirm that the exact locations of the proposed station Landowners or developers Torner Architects Skillbeck Ltd 32 Verney Road - OKR 16 AAP1 and required worksite Supports the introduction of residential alongside the co-location of commercial/employment generating floorspace in respect of 32 Verney Road, but, considers greater flexibility in the application of prescriptive land uses at lower levels should be advocated through a range of compatible land use options.
+Landowners or developers Quod Scotia Gas Networks OKR13 Sub Area 3 SGN consider the OKR AAP to be unsound because of the following reasons: Impact of listed gas holder no. 13 and contrary to S.66 of Planning and List Building Act 1990; Site allocation OKR 13 and the proposed location of a B8 warehouse on the Site of Gasholder no.12 adjacent to listed holder no.13; and Gasholder no. 10 de-designation from SPIL.
+Rep Received in 2017 Rep received in 2016 Landowners or developers DWD Planning SG Smith Properties 812 Old Kent Road AAP2 We support the inclusion of confirmation that a temporary planning permission may be granted to allow good use to be made of a vacant site prior to the commencement of a permanent scheme. - OKR 17 AAP8 AAP9 Supports development that facilitates BLE It is considered that given the sustainable location of this area in close proximity to the new station the diagram should be amended to incorporate more Tier 2 and 3 buildings Supports the principle of transforming existing areas of large warehouses, Sub Area 4 car parks and industrial buildings into new residential and employment neighbourhoods.
+The AAP should confirm that the exact locations of the proposed station and required worksite Landowners or developers Torner Architects Skillbeck Ltd 32 Verney Road - OKR 16 AAP1 Supports the introduction of residential alongside the co-location of commercial/employment generating floorspace in respect of 32 Verney Road, but, considers greater flexibility in the application of prescriptive land uses at lower levels should be advocated through a range of compatible land use options.
 Sub Area 3 AAP6 Sub Area 3 Masterplan indicates that part of the southern section of Verney Road site would be given over to public realm whilst the integration of this part of the site to public realm is acknowledged, it is considered it should be taken into consideration in the context of the expected re-provision of employment floorspace as set out in policy AAP6.